lookymlive/rentride/docs/database-schema.md

 ## Overview

-Car Go Rentals uses **Supabase (PostgreSQL)** as its database.
+RentRide uses **Supabase (PostgreSQL)** as its database.
 This document outlines the complete database schema, relationships, and setup instructions.

 ---